-We heartily accepted.
-And in the intervening years, we have not only helped tens of thousands of locals get and stay healthy, but also have come to see our work there as proof of a theory—that, with strong leadership from the local government, we can transform an area with the lowest number of health care providers in the country into a vibrant health system with topnotch care for all.
+We’ve come to see our work in Liberia as proof of a concept—that, in close partnership with the government, we can transform an area with the lowest number of health care providers in the country into a vibrant health system with top-notch care for all.